zeidoo/tutorial-bean-flink-kubernetes-pojo/README.md

 * To build the fat jar with all the required Beam dependencies, we use the `maven-shade-plugin` (see pom.xml) file.
     * uncomment the `var filePath = "file:///opt/flink/usrlib/genocides.txt";` file in Pipeline.java and comment the
       previous one
-    * `mvn clean compile package` in the root directory will create the `tutorial-beam-flink-kubernetes-pojo-bundled-1.0-SNAPSHOT.jar`
+    * `mvn -Pshaded clean compile package` in the root directory will create the `tutorial-beam-flink-kubernetes-pojo-bundled-1.0-SNAPSHOT.jar`
 * Then in our Dockerfile:
     * We copy the fat